Last updated on June 25th, 2021 at 10:20 am

 Over a period of seven years, he attended or assisted in numerous experiential workshops under Jerry Weinberg, Dani Weinberg and Jean McLendon.
 It was during this period that he acquired his skills in designing and facilitating experiential education.
 He was a founding organizer of the AYE Conference.

 Mr. Brenner has held positions at Symbolics, Inc., and at Draper Laboratory, both of Cambridge, Massachusetts.
 At Symbolics, he was responsible for development of products based on Macsyma, a computer algebra system.
-At Draper, he was a principal investigator in a DARPA program, the Evolutionary Design of Complex Software, where he conducted research into advanced concepts for software development environments based on dynamic object-oriented programming languages.
+At Draper, he was a principal investigator in a DARPA program, the Evolutionary Design of Complex Software, where he conducted research into advanced concepts for software engineering environments based on dynamic object-oriented programming languages.
 From 1993 to 2014, he taught Spreadsheet Models for Managers, a course he devised, at the Harvard University Extension School.

 He serves as the facilitator and group administrator for a discussion group he created at LinkedIn.com: Office Politics, Workplace Politics and Organizational Politics.
 Discussions there are energetic and enlightening.
 The group now has over 500 members.